Video shows inside of Ohio school bus as it overturns with students onboard

 The kids can be heard screaming as they try to reorient themselves in the overturned bus.

 Eventually, they were able to escape the vehicle.
-Eight students and the bus driver, Danny Hupp, 74, were taken to a local hospital for non-life-threatening injuries following the crash, according to NBC affiliate WCMH.
+Eight students and the bus driver, Danny Hupp, 74, were taken to a local hospital for injuries that were not life-threatening, according to NBC affiliate WCMH.
 A total of 25 children were on the bus that day.

 The Mustang's driver, Joseph Thornton, 42, was also hospitalized, with serious injuries.
 He was driving with a suspended license at the time of the crash, according to Ohio State Highway Patrol troopers.